-H. Debt Covenants:
+I. Debt Covenants:

 The bond agreements contain certain restrictions and covenants.
 Among these requirements is a requirement that the Academy maintain a debt service coverage ratio equal to at least 110 percent the annual debt service requirements.
-The Academy's minimum available excess revenue requirements totaled \$790,874.
-At August 31, 2015, the Academy did not meet the requirements of the debt service coverage ratio, maintaining available revenue of only \$779,391 and an overall debt service coverage ratio of only 108 percent.
+The Academy attained a debt service coverage ratio that exceeded the established debt service coverage threshold and has complied with this requirement.